roman-milk/roman-milk.github.io/the-sales-associate.md

+===

- ****** The Sales Associate Ch.
-06-07 ****** bydlsloan© Well, there was no need to be discreet.
+Well, there was no need to be discreet.
 First, Holly dropped her boarding pass and bent over to pick it up, flashing her bare pussy.
 Then, she turned her ass to him as she squeezed be to get to her seat.
 She moved slowly, making sure the guy had plenty of time to look up her skirt and get a good closeup before she sat down.
 Holly wondered if he noticed the strings hanging out of her ass and pussy.
 Surely he saw them.

  After enjoying the view, the man glanced over at Martin and shrugged his shoulders as if to say, "Sorry to be ogling your daughter."
 Martin just nodded, letting him know it was all right.